Alma Paprika Pepper (70 Days)

-Germ 10-14 days This is the type of paprika that is squat with many lobes, similar in size and shape to a medium sized tomato.
-This is the perfect pepper to dry to produce the popular spice but is also eaten fresh, and yields are very abundant so you can use it both ways.
-Skin color changes from cream to a bright pumpkin orange and eventually red.
-20 seeds
+This is the type of paprika that is squat with many lobes, similar in size and shape to a medium-sized tomato.
+The Alma Paprika Pepper is the perfect pepper to dry to produce the popular spice but is also eaten fresh, and yields are very abundant so you can use it both ways.
+Skin color changes from cream to bright pumpkin orange and eventually red.

-Harvest- Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, to color and sweeten up.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
+Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips- Plant in fertile, well composted soil, mulch and provide adequate water.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch off early flowers or tiny fruit on any seedlings before placing them in the ground.
+The Alma Paprika Pepper should be planted in fertile soil and amended with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.